twilio/startups/use-cases.md

 permalink: /use-cases/
 ---

-# HOW DO STARTUPS USE TWILIO
+# HOW DO STARTUPS USE TWILIO?

 <br />Think of the last time you got a text from your favorite delivery service, signed on securely to your banking app or received an email receipt from your last ecommerce purchase—chances are those interactions were powered by Twilio!